 Charities and trusts offer financial support to people in need.
 Some assist with non-related study costs but others specifically help students.

 Each one will have its own eligibility criteria and application process.
-For example, you may need to live in a certain area and be under a certain age or have an unexpected financial difficulty during your study.
+For example, you may need to live in a certain area and/or be under a certain age or have an unexpected financial difficulty during your study.